 The UAA application window is available twice yearly.
 If you are looking to apply during a closed window period, you can submit a Request for Information (RFI) or continue to check the website to stay informed.

-If you do not hold a Private Pilot Certificate, and are selected for the interview process, a link will be emailed to you to schedule your virtual interview.
+If you are selected for the interview process, a link will be emailed to you to schedule your virtual interview.

 To determine an applicant’s likelihood of success in training, and as a pilot at United, the United Aviate Academy uses a series of assessments to better understand personalities, skills and fit with the United culture.
 We are not sharing specific information about the assessments at this time.
-AON which involves a series of skill, aptitude and personality assessments to help us get to know you better and evaluate your candidacy for the Academy.
+The UAA assessment involves a series of skill, aptitude and personality assessments to help us get to know you better and evaluate your candidacy for the Academy.

 To get an FAA first-class medical certificate, an FAA-designated Aviation Medical Examiner (AME) must examine you.
 You must contact an AME of your choosing, schedule an appointment, complete an official FAA application form via MedXPress and undergo a physical examination by an AME.
 If you meet the appropriate medical standards, the AME will issue you a medical certificate.